PradHolla/SimpFileConv/README.md

 The converted file will be present in the pre-specified directory.

-To view the project report,
+To view the Project Report,
 ```bash
 start 'Final Report.pdf'
 ```